 $ sudo chown $USER:$USER /var/www/exampledomain.com

-Use any text editor to create index file.
+Use any text editor to create an index file.
 We have used nano editor in the demonstration.
-You can design this as per your need.
+You can design this as per your needs.

 $ sudo nano /var/www/exampledomain.com/html/index.html